microsoft/AzureTrailblazerAcademy/month1/labs/lab_SQL/README.md

 ### Task-4: Install Data Migration Assistant

-- Now let us evaluate the SQL 2012 database to migrate to Azure SQL.
+- We need to evaluate if we can migrate SQL 2012 database to Azure SQL.
-- Data Migration Assistant is available to assess the migration
-- This tool will provide a report about any feature parity and compatibility issues between the on-premises database and the Azure SQL DB service.
+- Data Migration Assistant is available to assess the migration.This tool will provide a report about any feature parity and compatibility issues between the on-premises database and the Azure SQL DB service.

-1. Access SQL 2012 VM and Download [Microsoft Data Migration Assistant](https://www.microsoft.com/en-us/download/details.aspx?id=53595)
+1. Open up your SQL 2012 VM and Open a browser to download 'Microsoft Data Migration Assistant' using [this link](https://www.microsoft.com/en-us/download/details.aspx?id=53595).
 - Run the install with the default options.

 <img src="./images/SQL-VM-DMA-Install.PNG" alt="Download DMA install" Width="700">